hossainchisty/hossainchisty/README.md

   </summary>

   <br>
-  I'm a Software Developer with a focus on backend. enthusiastic learner i love to learn things on the way and implement it solve real life problems.
-  I am always enthusiastic about new technologies and eager to work on a challenging project.
-Sure, here's a sample bio for you:

-Hi there, I'm a passionate software engineer with a strong focus on MERN stack development and backend programming.
-I'm constantly learning and striving to improve my skills in order to create better software solutions.
+Greetings!
+I'm an enthusiastic software engineer with a deep-rooted passion for backend development.
+My unwavering dedication to constant learning empowers me to enhance my skill set, ultimately enabling me to craft exceptional software solutions.

-I have experience building complex web applications using cutting-edge technologies such as React, Node.js, MongoDB, and Express.
-My expertise in these areas allows me to create scalable, robust, and efficient systems that meet the needs of clients and users alike.

-As a learner, I am always looking for new challenges and opportunities to grow.
-I believe that staying up-to-date with the latest industry trends and best practices is crucial to delivering high-quality software products.
-I enjoy collaborating with other developers and stakeholders to create innovative solutions that solve real-world problems.
+I specialize in building complex web applications using cutting-edge technologies like  JavaScript, TypeScript, Node.js, Express, MongoDB, React.
+My expertise allows me to create scalable, robust, and efficient systems that meet client and user needs.
+I'm always eager to learn and grow, staying updated with industry trends and best practices.
+I enjoy collaborating with developers and stakeholders to solve real-world problems with innovative solutions.
   <br>
-  Building backend with Python, Django, FastAPI, Django Rest Framework, Firebase Authentication, Node js, Express Js, MongoDB, SQL, PostgreSQL.

 #### Github Stats